gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 [working with Twitter data with rtweet](https://www.rostrum.blog/2022/01/14/wordle/), or [making accessible plots with ggplot2](https://gist.github.com/thoughtfulbloke/ebfb1865acbc1bb5c7c482d6ebfef2b8).

+What follows here is a bit of a *journey*.
+It is not *the best strategy* for Wordle or even the best way to play.
+But along the way we’ll learn a few text processing tricks, we’ll write a few functions, and we’ll learn how to move seamlessly from R to the browser in the same document or blog post.
+(The R code and data I write below create the word data used in the table and app above!)

 ## Let’s look at some words

 Let’s dig in.